 AQ Dragonfly is perfect for the “road warrior” who needs to travel light.
 It’s the size of a thumb drive and powered by the USB bus.
 Absolutely amazing sound quality for the size and price when driving IEM or efficent headphones.
 I used mine with a USB right angle adapter so the Dragonfly sat flush against my laptop rather than sticking out.
 The rest of the DACs I list here are better, but not night and day better.
 When focused on listening your would notice the units below are better, but if music was playing in the background, the Dragonfly’s sound quality wasn’t a distraction.
 I found combining the Dragonfly with a Headamp Pico Power was a very nice solution for full size headphones such as the HD800.

 Geek Out V2 (GOV2) is the most powerful amplifier I have tried that is powered via the USB bus.
 Had no problem driving full size headphones.
 Single ended it’s a bit better than the HiFi-M8, but trailing the Chord Mojo.
-Whe running balanced, the GOV2 gets very close to the Mojo.
+When running balanced, the GOV2 gets very close to the Mojo.
 Compared to the Mojo, the GOV2 has better dynamics (especially in the lower registers) and slightly better high frequency extension.
 In every other areas, I found the Mojo better including sense of space, separation, as well as smoother and less fatiguing without giving up too much detail.
 The GOV2 packaging feels cheap, but doesn’t hinder function.
 Another review had Geek Out V2 close to the Mojo performance.
 Geek Out V2 measurements look good.
 I prefer the Mojo to the GOV2, but the GOV2 is an great value, being just slightly behind the Mojo in terms of sound quality at 1/2 the price.
 Alas, I believe the crowdsourced company that makes GOV2 might has ceased to exist.